 8. Improve the Work Environment

 Speaking of your environment, try to create a pleasant atmosphere with plenty of spaces for teamwork along with quiet nooks that foster solitude.
 Good lighting, comfortable chairs, and efficient desks do much to make employees excited to come into work each day.
-Depending on the environment you are trying to create, use peaceful or energetic paint colors.
+Depending on the environment you are trying to create, use soothing or energetic paint colors.
 Your employees spend a great deal of time in your workplace each week, and their space should be as comfortable as possible.

 9. Use Games and Friendly Competition

 While an employer-backed rewards system works well for many, other types of friendly competition may be more inspiring for employees who like to set internal goals.
 Many parts of work-life, from team meetings to project management, can be made into games, which naturally drive people to try to do as well as possible.
 However, be sure that your competitions do not turn into fierce rivalries or bitter feuds.

 10. Foster Positive Company Culture

 Company culture is one of the touchstones of a good work environment, but it can be challenging to control.
 One of the best ways to maintain your workplace culture is by managing who you recruit and hire.
 First, make a list of company values you already have and run them by your current employees.
 Then, create an interview process that helps you know each applicant’s values and personality rather than only his accomplishments.
 This will ensure an energizing workplace rather than an aggravating one.